ibmresilient/resilient-python-api/python/examples/circuits/file-lookup/README.md

 Lookup in Local File from Resilient
 ===================================

 Use Case:  Lookup up the value of a Resilient incident field in a CSV file on the local file system and store the result in another field in that incident.
 This automatic action is triggered whenever the specified field value changes.

 This integration can be run on the Resilient appliance or anywhere else.
 The code is written in Python, and can be extended for your own purposes.

-Requires: Python version 2.7.x or 3.4.x or later.<br/>
+Requires: Python version 2.7.x or 3.4.x or later.
 Requires: Resilient Server or hosted Application, version 23 or later.

 ## Resilient server setup